yiskw713/yiskw713/README.md

 <br />

 - 👨‍💻 I'm in my seconde year of graduate school, majoring in Computer Vision and Machine Learning.
+- 🧪 My research topics are about action recognition and affordance detection.
 - 😎 I'm curious about everything and I'm currently learning TypeScript and Django.
 - 🎒 I love traveling all over the world.
 I've been to over 25 countries and landed on the seven continents so far.